-The System Acquisition, Development and Maintenance clause covers controls for identification, analyses and specification of information security requirements, securing application services in development and support processes, technical review restrictions on changes to software packages, secure system engineering principles, secure development environment, outsourced development, system security testing, system acceptance testing and protection of test data.
+The System Acquisition, Development, and Maintenance clause cover controls for the identification, analyses, and specification of information security requirements, securing application services in development and support processes, technical review restrictions on changes to software packages, secure system engineering principles, secure development environment, outsourced development, system security testing, system acceptance testing and protection of test data.
 This can be thought of as a control that not only governs procurement processes for new systems, but that also sets criteria for new systems that can be tested before go-live.
 We will take a look and how ISO 27001 defines this control, and how organizations can demonstrate compliance with it through their business as usual (BAU) processes.
-So firstly what does security requirements of information systems actually mean?
-Well, in short this control aims to ensure that security requirements for new systems are assessed, defined and measured.
+So firstly what do security requirements of information systems actually mean?
+Well, in short, this control aims to ensure that security requirements for new systems are assessed, defined, and measured.
 When an organization identifies the requirement for a new system, the requirements of the system are often captured in the form of functional and non-functional requirements.
 This sets the bar for what the organization expects the system to be able to look like and feature.
-The organization can then measure the system against these requirements to ensure it is fit for purpose before procuring or building it.
+The organization can then measure the system against these requirements to ensure it is fit for its purpose before procuring or building it.
 It is during this process that security requirements should be identified.

 Information systems security begins with incorporating security into the requirements process for any new application or system enhancement whether that application is purchased from a vendor or internally developed.
 Designing security requirements in systems is most effective at the early stages of system development.
 Similarly, security requirements are presented to the vendor during the requirements phase of a product or cloud service purchase.
 Formal testing should be done to determine whether the product meets the required security specifications prior to purchasing the product or moving the application to production.

 Security in development and support processes is an essential part of a comprehensive quality assurance and production control process and usually involves training and continuous oversight by the most experienced staff.
 Rules for system and software development should be developed.
 These rules should incorporate secure software development techniques such as user authentication, session control, logging, and data validation and sanitization.
-Unit, system, integration and regression testing should include testing of security requirements prior to deployment.
+Unit, system, integration, and regression testing should include testing of security requirements prior to deployment.
 Changes to the system as well as its operating environments should be managed, tested and approved.
 Support processes are closely related to A.12.
 Operations Security.
-As system maintenance occurs secure operational processes with regard to change control, separation of development, test and production environments as well as other operational controls provide many of the post implementation support processes and control.
-System and acceptance testing usually requires Test data that is as close as possible to production data.
+As system maintenance occurs secure operational processes with regard to change control, separation of development, test and production environments, as well as other operational controls, provide many of the post-implementation support processes and control.
+System and acceptance testing usually require Test data that is as close as possible to production data.
 Using production data for test data should be avoided unless mechanisms for removing or masking personally identifiable information or other sensitive information in test data is developed.

 A.14.1 Security requirements of information systems

 To ensure that information security is an integral part of information systems across the entire lifecycle.
-This also includes the requirements for information systems which provide services over public networks.
+This also includes the requirements for information systems that provide services over public networks.

 A.14.1.1 Information security requirements analysis and specification

-Information security requirements should be identified using various methods such as deriving compliance requirements from policies and regulations, threat modelling, incident reviews, or use of vulnerability thresholds.
+Information security requirements should be identified using various methods such as deriving compliance requirements from policies and regulations, threat modeling, incident reviews, or the use of vulnerability thresholds.
 Results of the identification should be documented and reviewed by all stakeholders.
-Information security requirements and controls should reflect the business value of the information involved and the potential negative business impact which might result from lack of adequate security.
-Identification and management of information security requirements and associated processes should be integrated in early stages of information systems projects.
-Early consideration of information security requirements, e.g. at the design stage can lead to more effective and cost efficient solutions.
+Information security requirements and controls should reflect the business value of the information involved and the potential negative business impact which might result from a lack of adequate security.
+Identification and management of information security requirements and associated processes should be integrated into the early stages of information systems projects.
+Early consideration of information security requirements, e.g. at the design stage can lead to more effective and cost-efficient solutions.
 Information security requirements should also consider:

 a) the level of confidence required towards the claimed identity of users, in order to derive user authentication requirements;